 The path forward has not always been an easy one.
 Public safety is of the utmost importance and prime motivation in building the new Bay Bridge.
 We have not forgotten the lessons learned from the Loma Prieta earthquake, or that the clock is always ticking.

-The collapse of the Bay Bridge's upper deck at Pier E9 was the most arresting evidence that the bridge would survive the next massive trembler.
+The collapse of the Bay Bridge's upper deck at Pier E9 was the most arresting evidence that the bridge wouldn't survive the next massive trembler.
 The 250-ton deck section buckled and collapsed during the 7.1-magnitude quake, issuing a wake-up call for the entire Bay Area.
 While the East Span quickly reopened after a month of repairs, critical questions lingered: how could the Bay Bridge—an important regional lifeline structure— be strengthened to withstand the next major earthquake?
 Should the bridge be repaired or rebuilt?
 These were among the essential decisions to be made to ensure that the Bay Bridge would survive heavy seismic activity and provide access for emergency services and rebuilding efforts following a major earthquake.

 The California Department of Transportation determined that the only way to achieve these goals was to build a new bridge.
 The region, working through the Metropolitan Transportation Commission with the assistance of the Department, developed the current design concept for construction of this iconic structure.